 - Antiperspirants -- Excessive sweating may be controlled with strong antiperspirants, which plug the sweat ducts.
 Products containing 10% to 20% aluminum chloride hexahydrate are the first line of treatment for underarm sweating.
 Some people may be prescribed a product containing a higher dose of aluminum chloride, which is applied nightly onto the affected areas.
 Antiperspirants can cause skin irritation, and large doses of aluminum chloride can damage clothing.
 Note: Deodorants do not prevent sweating but are helpful in reducing body odor.

-- Medicines.
-Medicines may prevent stimulation of sweat glands.
+- Medicines -- Use of some medicines may prevent stimulation of sweat glands.
 These are prescribed for certain types of hyperhidrosis such as excessive sweating of the face.
-Medicines have side effects and are not right for everyone.
+Medicines can have side effects and are not right for everyone.

 - Iontophoresis -- This procedure uses electricity to temporarily turn off the sweat gland.
 It is most effective for sweating of the hands and feet.
 The hands or feet are placed into water, and then a gentle current of electricity is passed through it.
 The electricity is gradually increased until the person feels a light tingling sensation.
 The therapy lasts about 10 to 30 minutes and requires several sessions.
 Side effects, although rare, include skin cracking and blisters.

-- Botox.
-Botulinum toxin type A (Botox) is used to treat severe underarm, palmar, and plantar sweating.
+- Botulinum toxin -- Botulinum toxin is used to treat severe underarm, palmar, and plantar sweating.
 This condition is called primary axillary hyperhidrosis.
 Botulinum toxin injected into the underarm temporarily blocks the nerves that stimulate sweating.
 Side effects include injection-site pain and flu-like symptoms.
-Botox used for sweating of the palms can cause mild, but temporary weakness and intense pain.
+Botulinum toxin used for sweating of the palms can cause mild, but temporary weakness and intense pain.